 22 Aug Web Design and Development Buzzwords

 Not everyone is conversant with Internet and the new terminologies it has brought about.
 Every year new jargons pop up.
-Here are a few of the commonly used internet buzzwords that everyone needs to know.
+Here are a few of the commonly used internet buzzwords that everyone needs to know, whether you create and sell amazing website designs or are just in the Internet marketing space.

 Looking for the SEO & Online Marketing buzzword list?
 You can find it here.